Anyone wishing to carry on a business as a scrap metal dealer requires a licence. A person carries on a business as a scrap metal dealer if they:

 If applying for a Site Licence you are required to submit the following with the application:

-- each person listed on the application must submit a Basic Disclosure Certificate from Disclosure Scotland (no greater than one month old)
+- each person listed on the application must submit a Basic Check from the Disclosure and Barring Service (DBS) (no greater than one month old)

 If applying for a Collector’s Licence you are required to submit the following with the application:

-- a Basic Disclosure Certificate from Disclosure Scotland (no greater than one month old)
+- a Basic Check from the Disclosure and Barring Service (DBS) (no greater than one month old)

 - one passport sized photo (45mm x 35mm), which must be: